thomis/eventhub-processor2/README.md

 * Watchdog - Checks regularly broker connection and defined listener queue(s)
 * Listener - Listens to defined queues, parses recevied message into a EventHub::Message instance and calls handle_message method as defined in derived class.

+Processor2 is using Bunny http://rubybunny.info a feature complete RabbitMQ Client to interact with message broker.
+Processor2 can deal with long running message processing.

 ## Installation

 Add this line to your application's Gemfile: